Financial Support & Paying for College

-Career, Internship and Student Employment Services provides opportunities for students to develop skills and strategies in defining their professional career path and pursue their interests and aspirations.
+Career, Internship and Student Employment Services Information: This office provides opportunities for students to develop skills and strategies in defining their professional career path and pursue their interests and aspirations.
 We establish and maintain mutually beneficial partnerships with employers and provide them continuous learners who are adaptable and skilled to meet the challenges and opportunities of the 21st Century.

-Work Study is a federal or state funded program offered to eligible students who demonstrate financial need.
+Work Study Information: Work studyis a federal or state funded program offered to eligible students who demonstrate financial need.
 The money earned is intended to assist with meeting educational expenses.
 If Work Study is awarded as part of a financial aid package, the student is eligible to apply for a Work Study job.
 The money earned through a Work Study job is paid in the form of a paycheck on an “hour’s work for an hour’s pay” basis.
 These funds do not credit to the student's account.

 The Office of Financial Aid